-For more information about Residence Life, and to obtain a copy of the housing application, please visit the Residence Life website at http://www.centralaz.edu/reslife or contact the office directly at 520-494-5470.
-If you wish to live in on-campus housing, you must officially apply to be considered.
+For more information about Residence Life, and to obtain a copy of the housing application, please visit the Residence Life website at centralaz.edu/reslife or contact the office directly at 520-494-5470.
+If you wish to live in on-campus housing, you must be admitted to the College, complete the online application, pay the room deposit fee, and meet all the living requirements which can be found at centralaz.edu/reslife.